 Please make any complaint as soon as possible following the acts or omissions about which you wish to complain and in any event within no more than ten months of such acts or omissions.
 We may decline to investigate complaints raised outside those time limits and you may also lose or have lost any right to complain to the Legal Ombudsman whose own time limits are referred to below.

-We will normally acknowledge each complaint sent to our Managing Partner within two working days of receipt and tell you the name of the person who will investigate the complaint.
+We will normally acknowledge each complaint sent to our Chief Executive Officer within two working days of receipt and tell you the name of the person who will investigate the complaint.
 Usually this will either be the firm’s internal Counsel, or a partner who has not been involved in the matter about which your complaint is made, but one who practises in the relevant field of law.

 The person carrying out the investigation will establish a separate file for that investigation in order that a written record of it is kept and in order that the investigation file can be readily provided to the Legal Ombudsman if subsequently requested.